 November Weather Outlook

-It finally starts to feel like fall!
-November’s average highs and lows in Tucson and Phoenix are at least 10 degrees cooler than October’s.
+November finally starts to feel like fall!
+This month’s average highs and lows (in Tucson and Phoenix) are at least 10 degrees cooler than October’s.
 Additionally, the sun is less intense as the UV index continues to drop.
 And those nighttime lows are getting downright chilly!

 Here’s a look at November weather averages in both Tucson and Phoenix.